aistabci/abci-docs/en/docs/ngc.md

 ### NGC Container Registry

-Each docker images of NGC container registry is specified by the following format:
+Each Docker image of NGC container registry is specified by the following format:

 ```
 nvcr.io/<namespace>/<repo_name>:<repo_tag>
 ```

-When using with Singularity, each images is referenced first with the URL schema ``docker://`` as like:
+When using with Singularity, each image is referenced first with the URL schema ``docker://`` as like:

 ```
 docker://nvcr.io/<namespace>/<repo_name>:<repo_tag>